LOADING

 Millennials have changed the travel industry for good.

-With peer-to-peer information available on social media, easy access to online booking, cheap air travel & accommodation, travelling is no longer a luxury that only wealthy few can afford.
+With peer-to-peer information available on social media, easy access to online booking, and cheap air travel & accommodation, travelling is no longer a luxury that only a wealthy few can afford.

-Travel industry is now driven by self-reliant Millennials’ love for authentic experiences & their need to document every single detail of their trip on social media.
+The travel industry is now driven by self-reliant Millennials’ and Gen Z’s love for authentic travel experiences & their need to document every single detail of their trip on social media.

 If there was one industry that has truly benefitted from the rise of social media, it has to be the travel industry.